DudaDiesel Biodiesel Supply

 Simple Steps to Making Biodiesel

 For clean, un-used vegetable oil, there is a base amount of catalyst which will need to be dissolved into the methanol to make a complete reaction.
-For NAOH, the well-accepted amount is 5 grams per 1 liter of vegetable oil.
-Since KOH is less dense, it's 1.4025 times as much, which is 7 grams per 1 liter of vegetable oil.
+For NaOH, the commonly accepted amount is 5 grams of NaOH per 1 liter of vegetable oil to be converted.
+Since KOH is less dense, it requires 1.4025 times as much, which is 7 grams of KOH per 1 liter of vegetable oil to be converted.

 Purity must also be taken into account.
-Usually with NAOH, purity can be neglicted, since it is almost 100%.
+Usually with NaOH, purity can be neglected, since it is often nearly 100%.
 However, it is important to factor in purity with KOH since it is usually about 90%.
 To factor in purity in your calculations, divide the base catalyst amount by the % purity.
-We usually carry NAOH with a purity of 99.5%, which makes the calculation 5g/.995 = 5.025g of NAOH per liter of oil.
-For KOH, it's usually about 91%, which calculates as 7g/.91 = 7.692g of KOH per liter of oil.
+We usually carry NAOH with a purity of 99.1% or so, which makes the calculation 5g/0.99 = 5.05g of NaOH per liter of oil.
+For KOH, it’s usually about 90%, which calculates as 7g/0.90 = 7.77g of KOH per liter of oil.
+Check the current certificate of analysis for the catalyst you are using to calculate the most accurate amounts possible.
+Usually, going with the 99% or 90% is sufficient since the differences in hundredths or even tenths of a decimal can be lost in the weighing process, especially when doing larger batches.

 When converting WVO (waste vegetable oil) to biodiesel, more catalyst is needed than for clean oil.
 The recipe will require the base catalyst plus an additional amount which must be determined by a titration each time a different batch of biodiesel is made.

-Waste vegetable oil (WVO) containes Free fatty acids (FFA) which cause vegetable oil to be viscous and even gell at room temperature.
+Waste vegetable oil (WVO) containers Free fatty acids (FFA) which cause vegetable oil to be viscous and even gel at room temperature.
 The more FFA an oil has, the more lye catalyst you will need to replace the FFA with methyl esters.

 Since FFA content increases with continued use in a fryer at a restaurant, you must perform a titration to find out the FFA content.
 To do this, you will need the following:

-Beakers or small containers to mix the solution in
+• Beakers (50 ml is ideal) or small containers to mix the solution in

 The process: